Channels are one of Slack’s core features and the best way to organise teams around a common goal.

 When a channel’s purview or membership grows considerably, group discussions might start overlapping and topics can become harder to follow.
 If you get to this point, consider adding more specific channels within a similar naming convention.

 At Slack, we usually separate every project into at least three channels, each serving a different audience and discussion.
-Recently, when we launched the newest Slack desktop app (called Sonic internally), the work was divided into
+For example, when we launched the newest Slack desktop app (called Sonic internally), the work was divided into

 #devel-sonicwas where developers shared and reviewed code and conducted tests of the latest app beta versions